The-Obstacle-Is-The-Way/Clarity-AI-Backend/docs/Patient_API_Routes.md

 ## Overview

 The Patient API Routes are a foundational component of the Clarity AI Backend that provide access to patient data and operations.
-These routes represent the RESTful interface for patient management within the psychiatric digital twin platform, including creation, retrieval, update, and deletion of patient records, with comprehensive HIPAA safeguards.
+These routes represent the RESTful interface for patient management within the psychiatric digital twin platform, with a current focus on patient creation and retrieval operations, incorporating comprehensive HIPAA safeguards.

 ## Clean Architecture Context